textext/textext/.github/PULL_REQUEST_TEMPLATE.md

 Thank you for your contribution to TexText.
-Please provide the following information before opening this pull request:
+Please make sure you have rebased your work on the most recent commit of the upstrem `develop` branch and that the pull request targets the `develop` branch.
+Additionally, provide the following information before opening this pull request:

 Related issue(s):